toddmcintosh/toddmcintosh/README.md

 **Senior Full-stack Engineer** with 10+ years of experience.

-I love building applications that DO REAL WORK and sites that TELL GREAT STORIES.
+I love building products that solve interesting problems and deliver value to all stakeholders.

-## My current focus is:
+## My recen stack focus has been:
-- Laravel, GraphQL, Apollo
-- React (Next.js), Prisma, Planetscale, and Tailwind CSS.
+- Laravel, GraphQL, Apollo, PostgreSQL, React, Next.js, Prisma, Planetscale, Docker

 ## What I'm working on